Uniform pathwise stability of additive singular SDEs driven by fractional Brownian motion: Abstract

 \section{Abstract}

 We study the long-time behaviour of solutions to a class of $d$-dimensional stochastic differential equations driven by fractional Brownian motion with Hurst parameter $H \in (0,1)$.
 The drift consists of a dissipative Lipschitz term and a singular term of regularity $\gamma >1-1/(2H)$ in Besov-H\"older scales.
-Well-posedness and existence of an invariant measure are established.
-If the singular contribution is sufficiently small, we prove that the invariant measure is unique.
-Our methods rely on uniform pathwise estimates which combine together the dissipativity of the drift and the regularisation effect of the noise.
+We establish well-posedness and, through a Markovian enhancement, existence of an invariant measure.
+If the singular contribution is sufficiently small, we prove exponential contraction of solutions, and thereby, uniqueness of the invariant measure.
+Our methods rely on uniform pathwise estimates which utilise together the dissipativity of the drift and the regularisation effect of the noise.

 \textit{\textbf{Keywords and phrases: }Regularisation by noise, fractional Brownian motion, non-Markovian processes, invariant measure, uniform stability.}

 \textbf{MSC2020 subject classification: } 60H10, 60G22, 60H50, 37A25.